 Many seem to forget how integral design is to our daily lives – think of what you wear, consumer packaging, your favorite brands, games, the device you’re reading this on, they’ve all gone through some form of a design process.
 Applications without proper visual organization simply speak informally, potentially urging users to seek different outlets”

-– Design Director of Bytecraft LLC- Alyssa Arciniega
+– UX/UI Designer of Bytecraft LLC- Alyssa Arciniega

 User Story Design